sanketpadhyal/FresshMart/README.md

 I’m currently finishing the **Admin Panel** and **Manual Product Listing** features.
 Once those are complete, FreshMart will go live officially 🚀

+>> DUE TO SOME TECHNICAL PROBLEM and PERSONAL MATTERS STARTUP IS UNDER HOLD FOR FEW DAYS.

 ---

 ## ⚡ Key Highlights